-We sincerely thank you for recognizing and decisively responding to the challenges of Alzheimer's disease and other forms of dementia (including cerebrovascular disease, Lewy body dementia, frontotemporal degeneration and Creutzfeldt-Jakob disease) by passing the Fiscal Year 2022 (FY22) appropriations package with a historic funding increase for Alzheimer's research.
-We applaud your continued determination to seize the enormous opportunities for America if we invest in the science, care, and support required to overcome these challenges and for recognizing the consequences if we fail to continue acting with the required urgency.
-Doing so is a national priority, an economic and budgetary necessity, a health and moral imperative.
-We also are deeply grateful for Congress taking swift, sustained, and robust action during the pandemic to address the needs of older adults who are among the most vulnerable both to COVID-19 and to the unintended consequences of public health necessities that exacerbate already precarious living conditions.
+We sincerely thank you for recognizing and decisively responding to the challenges of Alzheimer's disease and other forms of dementia (e.g. cerebrovascular disease, Lewy body dementia, frontotemporal degeneration, and Creutzfeldt-Jakob disease) by passing Fiscal Year 2023 appropriations with a historic funding increase for Alzheimer's research.
+We applaud your continued determination to seize the enormous opportunities for America by investing in the science, care, and support required to overcome these challenges and for recognizing the consequences if we fail to continue acting with the required urgency.
+Doing so is a national priority, economic and budgetary necessity, health and moral imperative.

-As you work to construct Fiscal Year 2023 (FY23) appropriations bills, we respectfully encourage you to continue the momentum toward the National Alzheimer's Plan goals and your own commitment to advancing science, care and support, and public health.
-Specifically, we request that the FY23 appropriations bills include at least the following minimum levels:
+We respectfully encourage you to continue the momentum toward the National Alzheimer's Plan goals and your own commitment to advancing science, care and support, and public health.
+Specifically, we request that the FY24 appropriations bills include at least the following minimum levels:

-- a \$226 million increase for National Institutes of Health (NIH) research on Alzheimer's disease and other forms of dementia to accelerate progress as articulated in the Bypass Budget Proposal for FY23 - a \$3.8 billion increase (to \$49 billion) for the NIH's base program level, and an increase of \$4 billion for the Advanced Research Projects Agency for Health (ARPA-H) to supplement, rather than supplant, this core investment in NIH. - A \$60 million increase for the BRAIN Initiative - A \$336 million increase for the FDA, in addition to funds included in the 21st Century Cures Act for targeted initiatives - \$25 million to establish a Neuroscience Center of Excellence at the FDA using the inter-center institute model authorized by the 21st Century Cures Act - double funding for Older Americans Act programs and services - a \$7.5 million increase for the ACL Alzheimer's Disease Program - a \$36.8 million increase for the HRSA geriatrics workforce programs - a \$5 million increase for the DoJ Missing Alzheimer's Disease Alert Program - \$60 million for the CDC's Alzheimer's Disease and Healthy Aging Program (ADHAP) to continue BOLD Act implementation, expand the CDC Healthy Brain Initiative road map for state and national partnerships, and reduce dementia risk through brain health promotion - a \$500 million increase for the Federally Qualified Health Centers (FQHCs)
+a \$321 million increase for National Institutes of Health (NIH) research on Alzheimer's disease and other forms of dementia to accelerate progress as articulated in the Bypass Budget Proposal for FY24

+- a \$3.5 billion increase (to \$51 billion) for NIH, allowing its base budget to keep pace with the biomedical research and development price index (BRDPI) and maintaining meaningful growth of nearly 5%.
+Funding for ARPA-H should supplement, rather than supplant, the essential foundational investment in the NIH. - A \$60 million increase for the BRAIN Initiative - A \$372 million increase for the FDA, in addition to funds included in the 21st Century Cures Act for targeted initiatives - Double funding for Older Americans Act (OAA) and other aging programs and services - o a \$6.5 million increase for the ACL Alzheimer's Disease Program - o a \$35 million increase for the HRSA geriatrics workforce programs - a \$5 million increase for the DoJ Missing Alzheimer's Disease Alert Program - \$60 million for the CDC's Alzheimer's Disease and Healthy Aging Program (ADHAP) to continue BOLD Act implementation, expand the CDC Healthy Brain Initiative road map for state and national partnerships, and reduce dementia risk through brain health promotion

+Additionally, we support sustained and robust funding for Federally Qualified Health Centers (FQHCs).